 Our increasing focus on services presents execution and competitive risks.
 A growing part of our business involves cloud-based services available across the spectrum of computing devices.
-Our strategic vision is to compete and grow as a productivity and platform company for the mobile-first and cloud-first world.
+Our strategic vision is to compete and grow by building best-in-class platforms and productivity services for a mobile-first, cloud-first world.
 At the same time, our competitors are rapidly developing and deploying cloud-based services for consumers and business customers.
 Pricing and delivery models are evolving.
 Devices and form factors influence how users access services in the cloud and sometimes the user's choice of which suite of cloud-based services to use.
 We are devoting significant resources to develop and deploy our cloud-based strategies.
 The Windows ecosystem must continue to evolve with this changing environment.
 We are undertaking cultural and organizational changes to drive accountability and eliminate obstacles to innovation.
 The Company's investment in gaining insights from data is becoming central to the value of the services we deliver to customers, to our operational efficiency and key opportunities in monetization, customer perceptions of quality, and operational efficiency.
 Besides software development costs, we are incurring costs to build and maintain infrastructure to support cloud computing services.
 These costs will reduce the operating margins we have previously achieved.
 Whether we succeed in cloud-based services depends on our execution in several areas, including: